 Methane, the primary component of natural gas, has been identified by the U.S. Environmental Protection Agency as the second-most prevalent greenhouse gas emitted in the United States from human activities.

 methane leaks from the oil and gas sector is one of the essential steps needed to reduce global greenhouse gas emissions and reduce the impacts of climate change.

-The proposed GP-5A was developed under the authority of section 6.1(f) of the Air Pollution Control Act (35 P.S. § 4006.1(f)) and 25 Pa.?Code Chapter 127, Subchapter H (relating to general plan approvals and operating permits), and will be applicable to unconventional natural gas well site operations and remote pigging stations.
+The GP-5A was developed under the authority of section 6.1(f) of the Air Pollution Control Act (35 P.S. § 4006.1(f)) and 25 Pa.
+Code Chapter 127, Subchapter H (relating to general plan approvals and operating permits), and is applicable to unconventional natural gas well site operations and remote pigging stations.

-The revised GP-5 was developed under the authority of section 6.1(f) of the Air Pollution Control Act and 25 Pa.?Code Chapter 127, Subchapter H, and will remain applicable to natural gas compressor stations and processing plants and add applicability to natural gas transmission stations.
+The revised GP-5 was developed under the authority of section 6.1(f) of the Air Pollution Control Act and 25 Pa.
+Code Chapter 127, Subchapter H, and is applicable to natural gas compressor stations and processing plants and transmission stations.